-This policy governs the application of graduate credit to satisfy the requirements for the following degrees:
+This policy governs the application of graduate credits for students to satisfy the University’s minimum credit requirements for the following degrees:

 - Master’s Plan A degrees

 Applying graduate credits toward a University graduate degree